Rowan and the Travellers: Allun

-Allun is the baker of Rin.
+Allun is the half-Traveller baker of Rin.

 Allun was the one who brought down the new and foreign fruit of the Mountain called Mountain-berries.
 The perfume from the plants puts everyone into a comatose state.

 Jiller

 Rowan's mother, and a kindly soul.
 She's in love with Strong Jonn, who's in love with her as well.